Sprinkles and Sprouts

 • Transfer the chicken breasts to a plate, cover tightly with foil, and let the rest while you make the sauce.

-• Once you have removed the chicken, place the same pan back over medium-low heat. (see note 4)
+• Place the same skillet back over medium-low heat. (see note 4)

-• Melt the 2 tablespoons of butter in the pan then add in the finely chopped onion.
+• Melt the butter in the pan then add in the finely chopped onion.

 • Cook for 3 minutes until softened and lightly golden.

-• Turn up the heat and pour in ½ cup of white wine, scrape the bottom of the pan to release any bits that have stuck on the bottom.
+• Turn up the heat and pour in the white wine, scrape the bottom of the pan to release any bits that have stuck on the bottom.
 Then let the wine bubble for a minute.

-• Add in ½ cup of chicken broth, bring back to a simmer, and cook for 2 minutes.
+• Add the chicken broth, bring back to a simmer, and cook for 2 minutes.

-• Add ½ cup of heavy cream to the pan and simmer for 3 minutes.
+• Add the heavy cream to the pan and simmer for 3 minutes.

 • Return the chicken to the pan and cook gently for 2-3 minutes.